• Skip to main content

 The Rice

 1. Cook the rice.
-Measure sushi rice and rinse the rice 2-3 times until the cloudy water runs clear.
+Always wash the rice before cooking.
+Rinse the rice 3-5 times until the cloudy water runs clear.
 I use a rice cooker to steam my rice.
 Add butter and salt into your rice cooker.
-It’s important to butter and salt the rice before cooking.
+It’s important to butter and salt the rice.
 If you are using a pot on the stove just follow the directions on the packaging to cook the rice… but make sure to add the butter and salt as well.
 If you don’t want to use butter you can substitute with olive oil.

-While the rice is cooking you can start prepping the other ingredients.
+While the rice is cooking start prepping the other ingredients.

 2. Start cooking the pound of bacon.
-Cook in batches in a large sauté pan (or two) and move cooked pieces to a paper towel lined paper plate.
+Cook in batches in a large sauté pan (or two) and move cooked pieces to a paper towel-lined paper plate.
 Reserve the bacon fat in a ramekin.
 Let bacon cool before chopping into bite-sized pieces.
-NOTE: While the bacon is cooking you should be able to do some other prep work.
+NOTE: While the bacon is cooking you should be doing some other prep work.

 3. Chop scallions (including white parts) into small pieces and set aside in a bowl.